 Contact Local Media

-Contact local news organizations (such as The Fresno Bee, Visalia-Times Delta, or The Business Journal) to let them know about your project and your grant from the Central Valley Community Foundation.
+Contact local news organizations (such as The Fresno Bee, Visalia-Times Delta, or The Business Journal) to let them know about your project and your grant from CVCF.

 We would be happy to provide a quote for your press release that is specific to your organization.
 This is an opportunity to connect your work to our region’s media outlets.
-Please contact the Community Engagement team for assistance: email@example.com.
+Please contact our Community Engagement Manager, Laura Maciel, for assistance: firstname.lastname@example.org.